-- I. Alopecia areata and scarring alopecia (e.g., discoid lupus, lichen planus) are the only indications for which treatment of hair loss is considered medically appropriate.
-Coverage is contract dependent. - II.
+- I. Alopecia areata and scarring alopecia (e.g., discoid lupus, lichen planus) are the only indications for which treatment of hair loss is considered medically appropriate. - II.
 One (1) consultation for the evaluation of alopecia, unless known to be androgenic alopecia (AGA), is considered medically appropriate. - III.
-All services related to the treatment of AGA are considered not medically necessary. - IV.
+All services related to the treatment of AGA are considered not medically necessary (e.g., acupuncture, cryotherapy, laser therapy, and light therapy, platelet-rich fibrin, platelet-rich plasma, stem cells). - IV.
 Ongoing treatment of generalized hair loss (e.g., telogen effluvium), regardless of cause, is considered not medically necessary. - V. Any item used to cover bald spots or thinning hair, regardless of its name (e.g., wig, cranial prosthesis), is considered not medically necessary. - VI.
-Hair transplants are considered not medically necessary.
+Hair transplants (also known as hair repairment or hair grafting) are considered not medically necessary.